-In case of any problems please contact the relevant endoscopy unit.
+In case of any problems please contact the relevant endoscopy unit (telephone numbers are given on page 2 of this booklet).

-What is a TNE?
+What is a gastroscopy?

-The procedure is called a transnasal endoscopy, known more simply as TNE.
+The procedure is called OesophagoGastroDuodenoscopy (OGD) known more simply as gastroscopy or endoscopy.

-It involves looking at the upper part of the gut which includes the oesophagus (food pipe), stomach and the first part of your small bowel (duodenum) with a narrow, flexible tube called a transnasal endoscope.
-The scope is very thin (5-6mm) and is passed through the nose and down into the stomach.
-The procedure is performed by, or under the supervision of, a specially trained doctor or nurse (endoscopist).
-A light and camera at the end of the endoscope relay pictures on to a television screen.
+It involves looking at the upper part of the gut which includes the oesophagus (food pipe), stomach and the first part of your small bowel (duodenum) with a narrow flexible tube called a gastroscope.
+The scope is about the thickness of a little finger and is passed through the mouth and down into the stomach.
+The procedure is performed by, or under the supervision of, a specially trained doctor or nurse

+(endoscopist).
+A light and camera at the end of the gastroscope relay pictures onto a television screen.

 Samples of tissue (biopsies) may be taken during the test.
 This is done through the scope.
-It does not cause any pain and the samples are kept, to be looked at under a microscope in the lab.
+It does not cause any pain and the samples are kept to be looked at under a microscope in the lab.
 Photographs may be taken for your clinical records and may be used for teaching purposes.